Exploded Manifolds: Exploded manifolds

 Let $P=\e{[0,l]}\subset \e{\mathbb R}$.
 We shall use the notation $\et 1{[0,l]}$ for $\et 1P$.
 In this case a basis for the smooth monomials on $\et 1{[0,l]}$ is given by $\zeta_{1}=\totl{\tilde z}$ and $\zeta_{2}=\totl{\e{l}\tilde z^{-1}}$.
 Any smooth morphism $f:\et 1{[0,l]}\longrightarrow \mathbb R$ is equal to $g(\zeta_{1},\zeta_{2})$ for some smooth function $g:\mathbb C^{2}\longrightarrow \mathbb R$.
 The two functions $\zeta_{1}$ and $\zeta_{2}$ satisfy the relation $\zeta_{1}\zeta_{2}=0$, so $\totl{\et 1{[0,l]}}$ is the union of the two coordinate planes in $\mathbb C^{2}$, which can be considered as two copies of $\mathbb C$ glued over $0$.
 The function $f$ is also equivalent to the choice of two smooth functions $f_{1}:\mathbb C\longrightarrow \mathbb R$, $f_{2}:\mathbb C\longrightarrow \mathbb R$ so that $f_{1}(0)=f_{2}(0)$.
 The equivalence is given by

 The three different possibilities above correspond to three different `strata' of $\et 1{[0,l]}$ where $\totl{\tilde z}$ is in $\e 0,\ \e{(0,l)}$ or $\e l$.
-The ability to solve problems such as differential equations on exploded manifolds strata by strata is part of the usefulness of the exploded category, as complicated problems can be broken into simple pieces.
+The ability to solve problems such as differential equations on exploded manifolds stratum by stratum is part of the usefulness of the exploded category, as complicated problems can be broken into simple pieces.

 \

 Before continuing, the reader should be able to do the following easy exercises: \begin{enumerate} \item A morphism $\mathbb R^{n}\times \et mP \longrightarrow \et kQ$ is equivalent to the choice of $k$ exploded functions $f_{1},\dotsc, f_{k}\in \mathcal E^{\times}\lrb{\mathbb R^{n}\times \et mP}$ so that